Venue Feature: The Barns at Wesleyan Hills

 - Beautiful grounds, complete with weeping willow trees, a small pond, and a footbridge

-- While The Barns is an elegant venue (much like Lion Rock Farm, which also comes to my mind), it’s the anti-banquet hall; the rustic, chic charm and wide open outdoor setting make sure of that
+- While The Barns is an elegant venue (like Lion Rock Farm, which also comes to mind), it’s the anti-banquet hall; the rustic, chic charm and wide open outdoor setting make sure of that

 If you’re planning your wedding and considering this venue, here are some Barns at Wesleyan Hills wedding cost factors to keep in mind:

-- Five hours of use of the wedding prep suite in the Little Barn is included in your ceremony fee
+- Five hours of use of the getting ready suite in the Little Barn are included in your ceremony fee

-- For an additional cost, The Barns will have comforts such as a champagne station or signature drinks available as refreshments for your guests before the ceremony
+- Pre-ceremony comfort upgrades, such as a champagne station or signature cocktails available as refreshments for your guests

-- Depending on the season, they have other offers like popsicles
+- Depending on the season, The Barns at Wesleyan Hills has other offers, like popsicles

 - Cigars and whiskey

 An offering of The Barns at Wesleyan Hills that I learned about recently is the flaming donut presentation.
 It’s pretty spectacular to watch and the results are delicious.
 I believe these treats are sourced from Lyman Orchards (which CT Wedding Group also owns).